 Today, June 27, a meeting with the ambassadors took place in the Chancellery of the Prime Minister.
-The list of participants included Sławomir Mazurek, Vice-Minister of Environment, Michał Kurtyka, Deputy Minister of Energy, Piotr Wawrzyk, Deputy Minister of Foreign Affairs and Rafał Bochenek, Plenipotentiary of the Minister of Environment for the Organisation of COP24, who provided information on the priorities of the upcoming climate summit of the Conference of the Parties to the United Nations Framework Convention on Climate Change, as well as on the state of preparations.
+The list of participants included Sławomir Mazurek, Vice-Minister of Environment, Michał Kurtyka, Deputy Minister of Energy, Piotr Wawrzyk, Deputy Minister of Foreign Affairs and Rafał Bochenek, Plenipotentiary of the Minister of Environment for the Organisation of COP24, who provided information on the priorities of the upcoming session to the United Nations Framework Convention on Climate Change, as well as on the state of preparations.

-> The guests listened to the detailed presentations regarding the preparations for the COP24 climate summit.
+The guests listened to the detailed presentations regarding the preparations for the COP24.

-> “The package is designed to allow the practical functioning of all the institutions and mechanisms provided for in the Agreement.
+“The package is designed to allow the practical functioning of all the institutions and mechanisms provided for in the Agreement.
 It will thus set out ways and means of implementing the climate policy of the countries in the coming years in order to achieve the global climate objectives adopted in Paris,” said Vice-Minister Mazurek.

 Poland, as the host country, has a great responsibility to manage the negotiation process transparently, to treat all Parties equally, and to create the right conditions for many hours of formal and informal talks and debates.
 In order to coordinate the activities of all government bodies connected with the organisation of the conference, an inter-ministerial team responsible for the organisation of the COP24 was appointed.